jvnguyen94/justinenguyen.github.io/index.md

 layout: page
 ---
 <center>
-Bioinformatics and Computational Biomedicine (BCB) PhD student in
+Bioinformatics and Computational Biomedicine (BCB) PhD candidate in
 Department of Medical Informatics and Clinical Epidemiology (DMICE) at
 Oregon Health & Science University (OHSU)